Fluffet/dvbf-bot/README.md

 To create a plugin, just follow the structure of the already existing ones.
 Since they are seperate files, you can do your own imports and "advanced" plugins that do whatever you want.

+If your plugin has executed its function properly, its execute() function should return "True".
+This will prevent the bot from looking through all the other commands if there is something to execute.
+If it doesn't execute, just return False instead.

 ###TODO:
   - Make it learn to imitate others by parsing logs with Markov chaining
   - Some sort of exception handling for crashing plugins, and write error message if these are executed